 All Pokémon video game age divisions will start their first round of play once the player meetings are over.

 There is a mandatory player meeting on Saturday at 8:45 a.m. for all players who advance to Day Two, as well as all players who earned a Day Two invitation.
 Players who don't attend this meeting will be dropped from the event.
 Battle Team locking will occur before the Day Two player meeting, from 8:00 a.m. to 8:45 a.m. in the video game play area.

 The Pokémon Video Game World Championships is run in three phases over three days.
 The number of Swiss rounds will depend on total attendance at the event.

 Friday: All players with Day One invitations will play Swiss rounds.
 Players who finish on Friday with two or fewer losses, and no ties, will advance to play on Saturday.

 Saturday: Players who earned Day Two invitations and players who advanced from Friday will play in a new set of Swiss rounds.
 This will be treated as a new tournament: match records from Friday will not carry forward, and players are not required to use the same team as on Friday.

-Battle Team locking and team sheet collection will take place from 8:00–8:30 a.m. on Saturday.
+Battle Team locking and team sheet collection will take place from 8:00–8:45 a.m. on Saturday in the video game tournament area.
 All players are required to turn in a new team sheet and have their Battle Team locked, regardless of whether they changed their team after Day One.

 Players with two or fewer losses, and no ties, will advance to a single-elimination Top Cut that will begin on Saturday afternoon and play until two players remain Saturday night.